majdukovic/appium_meetup/README.md

 # appium_meetup

-Repository for Mobile Monday meetup where I was talking about automating tests for Android & iOS platform using Appium automation framework and Python programming language.
+Repository for Mobile Monday meetup where I gave talk about automating tests for Android & iOS platform using Appium automation framework and Python programming language.

 Presented a couple of scenarios:
   1. Writing first test (logging in and enabling PIN login functionality)